 Lastly, it’s worth noting that you will see add 2 and add 9 used interchangeably.
 9 refers to the 9th degree (beyond the octave root note), although it is essentially the same note as a 2nd degree.
 These kinds of references to chord extensions are commonly used in jazz chords.
 Add 2 and add 9 chords both include the 3rd of the chord and function the same way.

-To summarize what we covered in this post, add 2 chords include the 2nd degree to a triad structure while sus 2 chords replace the 3rd degree of a triad structure.
-As you play the chord examples in this post, you may start to notice some unique qualities in each of the sounds.
+To summarize what we covered in this lesson, add 2 chords include the 2nd degree to a triad structure while suspended 2 chords replace the 3rd degree of a triad structure.
+As you review the examples, you may start to differentiate the unique qualities for each of these sounds.

 Both of these chords are used to bring variety to your chord progressions but they each have their place.
 For example, I tend to think of sus 2 chords as a more open sound since they don’t have a third to define whether they have a Major or minor quality.
 In contrast, I think of add 2 chords as more of an embellishment to a triad structure because the 3rd is included which makes for a richer sound.